2024 Burnsville shooting: Statements

 The shooting was the subject of national media coverage in the United States.

 Angie Craig, whose United States House of Representatives district includes Burnsville, said, "Today serves as another solemn reminder that those who protect our communities do so at great personal risk.
 We must do everything in our power to prevent tragedies like these before they happen and hold violent criminals accountable to the fullest extent of the law."

 Minnesota Governor Tim Walz and United States Senator Amy Klobuchar expressed condolences to the families of the victims.
 Walz ordered flags in the state to be flown at half-staff.

 Violence Free Minnesota, an anti-domestic-violence advocacy group, said it considered the victims of the shooting to be the 2nd, 3rd, and 4th known Minnesotan victims of intimate partner homicide in 2024, and that they represent the way domestic violence "touches and impacts communities and people beyond those just in the relationship".

 Minnesota Legislature

 Following the shooting, members of the Minnesota Legislature discussed implementing stricter gun storage, safety, and reporting requirements, as well as providing additional services for victims of domestic violence.
 Later, following the indictments against Dyrdahl, they also began to discuss tightening the penalties for making straw gun purchases, as well as banning binary triggers like the ones on the guns used in the shooting.
+A ban on binary triggers was passed as part of a 2024 tax bill, but the provision was struck down in August 2025 by a Ramsey County judge due to violation of the Minnesota Constitution.